How I am setting goals for 2018 to advance my public health career

 - Or get the BestSelf Journal on Amazon if you prefer that 🙂

 - The Desire Map by Danielle Laporte – a holistic approach to life planning that uses your core desired feelings as the guidance system for your goal setting.
-The digital version is currently free for the new year – check it out!

 About the author: